Martin Slough Enhancement Project

 The Redwood Community Action Agency (RCAA), in cooperation and partnership with many key stakeholders, has been leading the Martin Slough Enhancement Project since it began in 2001.
 The project area encompasses two properties – 40 acres of pasture owned by the Northcoast Regional Land Trust (NRLT) and 120 acres upstream of the NRLT property owned by the City of Eureka and operated as the Eureka Municipal Golf Course.
 The project was initiated in 2001 when RCAA and partners began preparing a feasibility study, which was completed in 2006.
 Between 2007 and 2014, RCAA and partners developed designs for a new tide gate and for pond and channel enhancements, and in 2014, the new tide gate was installed at the confluence of Martin and Swain Sloughs.

-Over the summer and fall of 2018 the first phase of pond and channel enhancements were completed on the NRLT property.
-The work included: enhancing approximately 1000 feet of the Martin Slough channel, creating 2.3 acres of tidal marsh plain, replacing two undersized culverts to improve fish passage, creating two new off-channel ponds, installation of woody instream habitat structures, and installation of an access bridge.
-Revegetation of native wetland and salt marsh plants in restored areas occurred over the winter/spring 2019.
+The first phase of enhancement work was completed on the NRLT property in 2018, and included: enhancing approximately 1000 feet of the Martin Slough channel, creating 2.3 acres of tidal marsh plain, replacing two undersized culverts to improve fish passage, creating two new off-channel ponds, installation of woody instream habitat structures, installation of an access bridge, and revegetation of native wetland and salt marsh plants.

 In 2019 work began on the Eureka Municipal Golf Course in the summer of 2019, and included widening and deepening the Martin Slough channel and one tributary, the expansion of one off-channel pond, placement of several large-wood instream habitat structures, and revegetation of native riparian and wetland habitat.
 This year (2020), work continues on the golf course, with further channel enhancements, installation of habitat structures, and the expansion of two off-channel ponds and creation of a new off-channel pond.
 The final phase of implementation will occur in 2021, and includes placement of a temporary salinity barrier, enhancement of the North Fork channel, and the expansion of a final pond (located on the North Fork).
 Enhancement work on the Golf Course further improves juvenile coho salmon habitat, and in addition will make the golf course more accessible throughout the year by reducing the impacts of prolonged flooding.